Obi - Finalist UX

 • obi - home mockup

-This energy saving mobile app empowers customers to take control of their energy use through real-time communications by transforming complex data information into real insight.
-The main goal was to engage new users, improve customer experience and provide the right information quickly and efficiently.
+This energy-saving mobile app helps users take control of their energy consumption through real-time communication, turning complex data into clear, actionable insights.
+The main goal is to attract new users, improve the overall experience, and deliver the right information quickly and efficiently.

 Firstly, two questionnaires provided us with useful feedback from both colleagues and potential users.
 As a result, we got a total of 131 responses from 8 different nationalities with an age range 18-40, highlighting an immediate access to live energy feed as well as budget control.